agency-fund/evidential-be/README.md

    curl -H "Datasource-ID: testing" 'http://localhost:8000/v1/strata?participant_type=test_participant_type'
    ```

-   Also see [apitest.strata.xurl](src/xngin/apiserver/testdata/apitest.strata.xurl) for a complete example of how to
-   write an API test script.
+   Also see [apitest.strata.xurl](src/xngin/apiserver/testdata/apitest.strata.xurl) for a complete example of how to write an API test script.

 1. Visit the local interactive docs page: http://localhost:8000/docs

-1. `uv` sets up a virtual environment by default.
-To avoid needing to use `uv run` before commands installed by our
-   project, activate the environment with:
+1. (Optional) `uv` manages the virtual environment.
+If you wish to activate it so that you do not need to prefix all commands with
+   `uv run`, you can do so:

    ```shell
    source .venv/bin/activate